Introduction -contractor close down limited company

 - The liquidator also has a duty to further investigate whether any transactions have taken place in the period leading up to liquidation that has been to the detriment of creditors.

 The whole CVL process tends to take anywhere between 6- 12 months to complete depending on the complexity of the case.

 It is also important to note that one should not confuse a CVL with a Compulsory Liquidation.
 Although the end result may be the same, in that the company is wound-up, the procedures of each are very different.
 A Compulsory Liquidation is a creditor remedy against a company for not paying its liabilities.
 It is a process which is creditors take forward with the assistance of the Court.
 A CVL is the result of a director acting in accordance with their fiduciary duty and instigating the winding-up process themselves.

-When you are looking into closing down a limited company, first you should determine its financial status.
+When you’re looking into closing down a limited company, first you should determine its financial status.
 That is to say, is it solvent or insolvent.
-If your UK contracting company is solvent, then as part of the winding up a limited company process, you can look at both the formal and informal liquidation methods of closing a company.
+If your UK contracting company is solvent, then as part of the winding up a company process, you can look at both the formal and informal liquidation methods of dissolving a UK company.
 When you do this, you can check to see which method is the most cost-effective.
-As a result, you can then decide on which is the best route to take.
-Your accountant can help you here and ensure that you choose the best option when closing a Ltd company.
+As a result, you can then decide on which is the best route to take before liquidating a limited company.
+Your accountant can help you here and ensure that you choose the best option when winding down your company.

 As part of a solvent company closure, your business will pay all remaining company tax bills and other creditors.
 Once you do this as part of the liquidating a company (UK) process, you can look in due course into how to distribute the final remaining balance.
-Finally, if you are taking the time to look into company closure, please feel free to make contact us via the website.
+Finally, if you are taking the time to look into company liquidation (UK) and need advice on dissolving the company, please feel free to make contact us via the website.

 Link to Contractor Advice UK group on